Shopify/restyle/README.md

 # `@shopify/restyle`

-The `@shopify/restyle` library provides a system for building constraint-based UI components.
-You might want to see it as a library for building component libraries.
+The `@shopify/restyle` library provides a type-enforced system for building UI components in React Native.
+It's a library for building UI libraries.

-This library is heavily inspired by [https://styled-system.com](https://styled-system.com/), but adapted for React Native and with added TypeScript prop types.
-It's also more restrictive to better match our taste, with the notable differences being:

-- Any prop that accepts values from the theme will _only_ allow theme-defined values.
-Any one-off values that are not in the theme will instead have to be overriden through a `style` prop.
-- Responsive values are defined with named breakpoints, e.g. `height={{phone: 40, tablet: 60}}`, instead of arrays.
-- All property names are verbose, e.g. `marginTop` instead of `mt`.

-This library assumes that the design is built upon a well defined design system that at the very least defines a set of colors and spacing constants that lays as a foundation for the whole app design.
+This library assumes that the UI is built upon a design system that (at the very least) defines a set of colors and spacing constants that lays as a foundation.
 While the library acknowledges that there can be exceptions to the system by allowing any style to be overridden, it keeps the developer most productive when one-off values are kept to a minimum.

 Here's an example of how a view built with Restyle components could look: